 As the light fades and dusk approaches outside the Kantemó Cave in Mexico, its inhabitants begin to stir.
 When darkness finally falls, hundreds of thousands of bats swarm through the cave’s mouth, venturing off in search of food.
-This natural scene is an astonishing sight, but the real treat here is reserved for those brave enough to venture inside the cave.
-In the hollows of Kantemó Cave, also known as Las Cuevas de las Serpientes Colgantes, the “Cave of the Hanging Serpents,” blind and deaf snakes hang off ceilings to hunt for dinner.
-But don’t worry, humans aren’t on the menu—it’s the bats that these snakes are looking for.
+This natural scene is an astonishing sight, but the real treat is reserved for those brave enough to venture inside the cave.
+Kantemó Cave is also known as Las Cuevas de las Serpientes Colgantes, or the “Cave of the Hanging Serpents.”
+Within its hollows, blind and deaf snakes hang off ceilings to hunt for dinner.
+But don’t worry, humans aren’t on the menu—it’s the bats that these snakes find tasty.

 The “Hanging Serpents” of Kantemó Bat Cave

 The hanging serpents of the Kantemó Bat Cave may seem like something out of a nightmare.
 However, these snakes are actually quite harmless to humans.
-They are non-venomous snakes that are both deaf and nearly blind, living generally quiet lives deep in the rock crevices of Kantemó Cave.
-During the day all remains quiet as the snakes sleep alongside bats and other cave creatures.
+They are non-venomous, as well as deaf and nearly blind!
+These snakes live generally quiet lives deep in the rock crevices of Kantemó Cave.
+During the day, all remains quiet as the snakes sleep alongside bats and other cave creatures.
 But in the blackness of night, these snakes reveal their darker side.

-Emerging from their hiding places in the rocks, Kantemó Cave’s snakes drop their long bodies vertically so that they hang from the ceiling.
-Swaying like flags in the wind, these snakes hang upside down and wait for a bat to fly close—and when one does, SNAP!
+Emerging from their hiding places in the rocks, the snakes extend their long bodies and hang from the ceiling vertically.
+Swaying like flags in the wind, these snakes wait for a bat to fly close.
+When one does, SNAP!
 It’s gone.
 Yes, these snakes snatch bats right out of the air with terrifying precision.

 Scientists believe that this unique group of yellow-red rat snakes have lived in Kantemó Cave for at least 200 years.
 Yellow-red rat snakes dwell in the tropical forests of Mexico, Guatemala, Belize, Nicaragua, and Honduras.
 Typically, these snakes eat small ground-dwelling animals like lizards and rodents.
-The yellow-red rat snakes of Kantemó, however, have adapted to living in the complete darkness of this cave and feasting entirely on a diet of bats.
-There are, of course, six different species of bats that fly in and out of Kantemó Cave on a nightly basis, so the snakes at least have a variety of dinner choices within their limited menu.
+The yellow-red rat snakes of Kantemó, however, have adapted to living in the complete darkness.
+They feast entirely on a diet of bats.
+Six different species of bats fly in and out of Kantemó Cave on a nightly basis.
+So, within their limited menu, the snakes at least have a handful of dinner choices.

 Why Snakes Adapted to the Cave-Dwelling Life

-Choosing to dwell in utter darkness might seem strange, but there are many benefits for a snake living in Kantemó Cave.
+Dwelling in utter darkness might seem strange, but there are many benefits for a snake living in Kantemó Cave.
 The cave keeps a consistent temperature throughout the year.
 The snakes are top of the food chain since there are no natural predators sharing the cave with them.
 And of course, each night the snakes can enjoy an abundant feast that literally flies straight into their mouths!
 Catching bats in mid-flight is not an easy task, especially for a creature that is both blind and deaf.
-The Kantemó snakes, however, can feel the vibrations of the bats as they fly through the cave, and strike with tremendous precision.
+The Kantemó snakes, however, can feel the vibrations of the bats as they fly, and strike with tremendous precision.

 The Discovery of the Kantemó Bat Cave

-Kantemó Bat Cave is tucked away in the jungle forest of Mexico’s Yucatan Peninsula, over one hundred miles inland from the Ancient Maya ruins of Tulum.
+Kantemó Bat Cave is tucked away in the jungle forest of Mexico’s Yucatan Peninsula.
+It is over one hundred miles inland from the Ancient Maya ruins of Tulum.
 The cave was carved away over millions of years by water runoff and rainfall.
-The nearby village of Kantemó is home to many people of Mayan descent who have been protecting the cave for hundreds of years as part of their cultural heritage.
+The nearby village of Kantemó is home to many people of Mayan descent.
+They have protected the cave for hundreds of years as part of their cultural heritage.

 However, this secret place was one where few wished to go.
-The people of Kantemó feared the legends and traditions of their ancestors that told of evil spirits living in the cave that could hurt their children.
+The people of Kantemó feared the ancient legends that told of evil cave-dwelling spirits that could hurt their children.
 The Ancient Maya saw caves as entrances to the underworld.
 Bats were associated with night, death, and sacrifice.
-So when biologist Arturo Enrique Bayona Miramontes brought his team to the area, he had to convince the people to allow him to explore the cave alone.
+When biologist Miramontes arrived in the area, he needed to convince locals to allow him to explore the cave alone.